 Brno is the biggest city in the eastern part of the Czech Republic and the second-largest city in the country.
-It was once called Brünn, when the area was still part of the Austro-Hungarian Empire.
-It is famous for numerous caves, but actually they are located in a small karst area to the north of the city.
-The city has a lot of subterranea, from a museum of prehistoric man with cave replicas with paintings, to an ossuary.
-There are air raid shelters, atomic bunkers, historic cellars, and abandoned cisterns.
+When the area was still part of the Austro-Hungarian Empire, until World War I, the city was known under the German name Brünn.
+Located only 100 km from Vienna and 45 km from the Austrian border, it is again a popular day tip destination, since the opening of the borders.
+The city is famous for numerous show caves, but actually they are located in a small karst area to the north of the city, which is called Moravian Karst.